Chapter 3 - Documentation and Evidence

 The entrepreneur applying for parole is required to have a substantial ownership interest in the start-up entity.
 USCIS considers at least 10 percent ownership interest to be substantial at the time of the adjudication of the initial grant of parole and 5 percent to be substantial at the adjudication of re-parole.[1]

-Evidence of ownership interest may include, but is not limited to:
+Relevant, probative, and credible evidence of ownership interest may include, but is not limited to:

 - Organizational documents (such as articles of incorporation, bylaws, articles of organization, operating agreement, certificate of partnership, or partnership agreement);